quantadex/distributed_quanta_bridge/README.md

 lumen pay 0.10 TETH --from test2 --to issuer --memohash MHhiYTc1NzNDMGU4MDVlZjcxQUNCN2YxYzRhNTVFN2IwYWY0MTZFOTZB

 Sends back to : 0xba7573C0e805ef71ACB7f1c4a55E7b0af416E96A

-## Open questions

-It's possible that eth timestamp is a head of QUANTA timestamp, vice versa.
-So we should throttle based on universal time.

 # Truffle Contract Interaction Tips